cbarkr/blog/content/notes/tor.md

 date: 2024-08-23
 ---
 ## Etymology

+### Onion Routing
+At the heart of Tor is onion routing.
+To achieve privacy, messages are encrypted in multiple layers, much like those of an onion.
+When this onionized message traverses the network, each intermediary router peels off one layer at a time then forwards the result to the next router, until the final router extracts the core (the original message) which it transfers to the destination.
 ### Tor
-Tor (note the capitalization) was *originally* an abbreviation for *The Onion Routing*[^history] (**not** *The Onion Rout**er***).
-After the original project's conception, similar projects sprouted up, so the original was named *The* Onion Routing to cement its place[^history].
-### Onion
-Like layers of an onion, onion routing networks encrypt messages in multiple layers.
-When this onionized message passes through the network, each intermediary router peels off one layer that only they can peel, before passing it off to the next router to do the same with the next layer.
+Before Tor became known as such, it was a nameless implementation of onion routing.
+Similar projects started sprouting up, so the original was named ***The** Onion Routing* to separate it from the rest[^history].
+Despite Tor's name stemming from an abbreviation, it is capitalized as *Tor* (**not** TOR).
+## My (Totally Real And True) Conspiracy Theory
+> [!note]
+> Skip this section if you want to learn something

+I think (it would be really funny if) Tor and onion routing as a whole were inspired by *Shrek*.
+Here's why:
+1. Shrek, as a character, is a recluse, seeking privacy in the comfort of his swamp; however, he is oft disturbed by a deluge of visiting villagers and inscrutable squatters.
+Parallels between his character and that of those who seek privacy online are obvious.
+2. Shrek famously stated: "Ogres are like onions. [...]
+We both have layers" [^shrekquote].
+It is here that privacy and onions become associated, potentially sparking the idea of onion routing in the minds of its creators.
+3. The timelines add up: the *Shrek* picture book (1990) predates onion routing (1995) [^history] by five years, while the movie (2001) premiered one year before the deployment of Tor (2002) [^history].
 ## Terminology
 - *Circuit*: A path through the Tor network
 - *Relay*: A node in a circuit
 	- *Entry*: The first relay in a circuit
-	- *Guard*: A small set of entry relays used by a client for a certain amount of time (unless using a bridge)
+		- *Guard*: A small set of trusted entry relays used by a client for a fixed period of time (unless using a bridge)
+		- *Bridge*: A relay that is not publicly listed (and can thus act as an entry without being identified as such)
 	- *Exit*: The last relay in a circuit
-- *Bridge*: A relay that is not publicly available (and can thus act as an entry without being identified as such)
 - *Relay Cell*: The encrypted message at a specific relay
 	- *Create Cell*: A cell for creating a circuit, contains the first half of a Diffie-Hellman handshake
 	- *Extend Cell*: A cell for extending a circuit; similar to a *create cell* but also contains the address of the relay to extend to